AI compute market signals and learning

 • Software-ecosystem maturity often decides whether a cheaper chip is actually usable.

 Market read: accelerator choice is a supply-and-lock-in signal as much as a price one.
 Evidence discipline: name the workload, the accelerator, and the date for any price-performance claim, and keep illustrative ratios separate from measured results.
+Figures here are illustrative unless explicitly sourced and dated — see our methodology.

 Common mistake